 How fast your website loads is critical – a good site will load in 2 seconds.
+Research shows that a single second delay in site load time can reduce your conversions by 7 percent.
 If your site is taking longer than that, consider that around 40% of people will leave a website if it doesn’t load in 3 seconds.
-Google announced that starting in July 2018, page speed will be a ranking factor for mobile searches too.
+Google announced back in July 2018, page speed will be a ranking factor for mobile searches too.

 Recommended Reading: Four of the Best Tools to Increase Website Speed

 There was a time when Flash was a key element of every new website, but nowadays Flash is seen an embarrassing relic of the past.
 It is no longer a matter of IF browsers will stop supporting Flash in the future, it is now a matter of WHEN they will do so, which means you need to take steps now if you want your site to be usable for the widest range of people in the future.